rusty-org/rusty-kv/README.md

 ## ✨ Features

 - 🔄 TCP server implementation with async I/O
-- 🔌 Redis protocol compatibility
+- 🔌 Redis protocol compatibility (RESP)
 - 🏗️ Command handling architecture
+- 💾 In-memory key-value storage with async access
 - 📋 Currently implemented commands:
   - `PING` - Test server connectivity
   - `ECHO` - Echo back the provided message
   - `SET` - Set the value of a key
   - `GET` - Get the value of a key
+  - `DEL` - Delete one or more keys
+  - `HELP` - Display available commands

 ## ⚙️ How It Works 🔍